awsdocs/amazon-ec2-user-guide/doc_source/RootDeviceStorage.md

 C:\> New-EC2Instance -ImageId ami-0abcdef1234567890 -BlockDeviceMapping $bdm ...other parameters...
 ```

-### Configuring the Root Volume to Persist for a Running Instance<a name="set-deleteOnTermination-aws-cli"></a>
+### Configuring the root volume to persist for an existing instance<a name="set-deleteOnTermination-aws-cli"></a>

 You can configure the root volume to persist for a running instance using the command line tools only\.
+If the instance is running, you must stop it first\.

-**To configure the root volume to persist for a running instance using the AWS CLI**
+**To configure the root volume to persist for an existing instance using the AWS CLI**
-Use the [modify\-instance\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-attribute.html) command and include a block device mapping that sets the `DeleteOnTermination` attribute to `false`\.
+If the instance is running, use the [stop\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/stop-instances.html) command to stop it\.
+After the instance is stopped, use the [modify\-instance\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-attribute.html) command with a block device mapping that sets the `DeleteOnTermination` attribute to `false`\.

 ```
-$ aws ec2 modify-instance-attribute --instance-id i-1234567890abcdef0 --block-device-mappings "[{\"DeviceName\": \"/dev/xvda\",\"Ebs\":{\"DeleteOnTermination\":false}}]"
+aws ec2 modify-instance-attribute --instance-id i-1234567890abcdef0 --block-device-mappings "[{\"DeviceName\": \"/dev/xvda\",\"Ebs\":{\"DeleteOnTermination\":false}}]"
 ```

-**To configure the root volume to persist for a running instance using the AWS Tools for Windows PowerShell**
+**To configure the root volume to persist for an existing instance using the AWS Tools for Windows PowerShell**
-Use the [ Edit\-EC2InstanceAttribute](https://docs.aws.amazon.com/powershell/latest/reference/items/Edit-EC2InstanceAttribute.html) command and include a block device mapping that sets the `DeleteOnTermination` attribute to `false`\.
+If the instance is running, use the [Stop\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/Stop-EC2Instance.html) command to stop it\.
+After the instance is stopped, use the [Edit\-EC2InstanceAttribute](https://docs.aws.amazon.com/powershell/latest/reference/items/Edit-EC2InstanceAttribute.html) command with a block device mapping that sets the `DeleteOnTermination` attribute to `false`\.

 ```
 C:\> $ebs = New-Object Amazon.EC2.Model.EbsInstanceBlockDeviceSpecification